 Courts exist to help you enforce your rights in contract disputes, debt recovery, disputes over wills and estates, business disputes, etc. But if you are not properly prepared then suing or being sued (called “litigation”), even if you end up winning , can be a very painful and difficult process.
 Therefore please note the following:

 Court matters take a very long time to come to trial.
 There are many factors that will affect how long you wait to get to a hearing.
 One of those factors is the question of which Court is going to hear your matter because some Courts process matters and give you a hearing date faster than others.
 Has your lawyer considered all the factors at play and given you sensible, likely time-lines for your matter?

-Unlike criminal matters, civil or commercial litigation is decided by a judge rather than a jury.
+Unlike serious criminal matters, civil or commercial litigation is most commonly decided by a judge rather than a jury.
 Even with a judge deciding the outcome litigation can be hard to predict because you cannot know with certainty what evidence your opposition will present or which side's evidence the judge will find more persuasive.
 Have your lawyers promised you complete success or have they been brutally honest with you regarding the strength of your evidence?

 No matter what the facts of your case, you are going to lose if you cannot produce “admissible evidence”.
-This means evidence supporting your case in a form acceptable to the Court.
-Your evidence also has to be relevant to your case, and persuasive.
+For evidence to be admissible it must be in a form acceptable to the Court.
+Your evidence also has to be relevant to your case, and be persuasive.
 Has your lawyer properly explained to you why he or she (and the barrister) seem to be ignoring the “killer points” you want to make to the judge?

-Preparation for trial is extremely labour intensive and therefore expensive.
+Preparation for trial is extremely labour intensive and as a result is expensive.
 In many cases the legal costs end up exceeding the amount of money in dispute.
-Has your lawyer given you a properly reasoned and calculated estimate of the costs you will be facing in a worst case scenario, or did they seem to pull a figure out of thin air.
+Has your lawyer given you a properly reasoned and calculated estimate of the costs you will be facing in a worst case scenario, or did they seem to pull a figure out of thin air?

 Generally in litigation the loser of the case has to pay the legal costs of both sides, but in some courts each party pays their own costs regardless of the outcome.
 Has your lawyer advised you on whether your costs may be recoverable and given you an early, reasonable estimate of not only your costs, but also your opposition’s likely costs?

 Great news!
 You won the case!
 But you can then discover that the person you sued has no money, and that even if you were to bankrupt them you won’t get paid anything.
 Has your lawyer given you an early assessment of whether you are suing a “man of straw”?

 If you have to litigate and you can’t settle quickly then you and your lawyer are going to be spending a lot of time with one another.
-There will be a lot of waiting time when nothing seems to be happening.
+There will periods of waiting time when nothing seems to be happening.
 It will get frustrating.
-Does it seem that your lawyer is never available, or doesn’t return calls or emails, or is he or she otherwise not good at communicating with you.
+Does it seem that your lawyer is never available, or doesn’t return calls or emails, or is he or she otherwise not good at communicating with you?

 Part of litigation is the examination of the other party’s documents.
-These days it is not uncommon for there to be thousands of emails that need to be searched for useful evidence.
+These days it is not uncommon for there to be thousands of emails or electronically saved documents that need to be searched for useful evidence.
 This takes time, and in litigation time is money.
 Has your lawyer got junior lawyers who can do appropriate parts of the litigation at a cheaper rate?

 The majority of commercial litigation and estate disputes settle prior to the hearing, but your opposition may never compromise even if their case is weak.
 Or the parties may be litigating because of the “principle of the thing”.
-In either case, once you are in it litigation you may well end up thinking “Will I ever get out of this?”
-Has your lawyer suggested some exit strategies that could be acceptable to you in case your once seemingly strong case starts looking a bit sick?
+In either case, once you are in litigation you may well end up thinking “Will I ever get out of this?”
+Has your lawyer suggested some exit strategies that could be acceptable to you in case your once seemingly strong case starts looking weaker than first thought?

 In litigation your lawyer will spend a lot of time on preparation but this means that you also will be devoting a lot of time to it.
 You can minimise costs by preparing parts of the case yourself.
-You will have to collect evidence, get it into a form suitable to the court, analyse the evidence being presented by your opposition and obtain and prepare evidence in reply.
+You will have to collect evidence, get it into a form suitable to the Court, analyse the evidence being presented by your opposition and obtain and prepare evidence in reply.
 Has your lawyer (or the barrister) given you an “advice on evidence” so you are not chasing red herrings?

 Litigation can get personal.
 Corporations have no personal feelings when they sue one another.
 But in some litigation it is friends or family going head to head in the Court room.
 It can be very emotional.
 Does your lawyer remind you when you are letting your emotions get in the way of logical decision making and losing sight of your own objectives?

 Sometimes the amount being claimed in litigation is ridiculous.
 You can be severely shaken by the amount claimed (or cross-claimed).
 But it may be just that the “jurisdictional limit” must be used.
 Is your lawyer experienced enough to let you know when the other side is using shock tactics?

-You must get a lawyer that will guide you through all these traps and pitfalls of litigation.
+You must get a lawyer that will guide you through the many traps and pitfalls of litigation.
 In order to achieve the best outcome you need a lawyer who will fight your case skilfully all the way to the hearing if necessary, and who will do it aggressively if necessary.
 Equally, it is important you have a lawyers who will also be able to recommend a reasonable commercial settlement if appropriate.